Timeular/nytta/http-client/README.md

 #### RetryableHttpClient

-As an example how to instanziate the `RetryableHttpClient` we will use a annotation based spring configuration, because we can also see how you can use it without the spring framework.
+As an example of how to instanziate the `RetryableHttpClient`, we will use an annotation-based spring configuration, because this way we can also see how you can use it without the spring framework.

-**Note:** spring-retry is always required to use that HttpClient.
+**Note:** spring-retry is always required to use the `RetryableHttpClient`.

 ```kotlin
 @Configuration